hcarstens/MorningCast/README.md

 ## 🎮 How to Use

 1. **Visit the App**: Open `http://localhost:3000` in your browser
-2. **View Your Readings**: See today's Horoscope, Tarot, and I Ching readings
+2. **View Your Readings**: See today's I Ching, Tarot, and Horoscope readings
 3. **Check Your Sign**: Your combined daily sign appears at the top
 4. **Personalize** (optional): Click the "Personalize" button to:
    - Set your name, birthdate, and favorite number